 For busy dancers, frozen foods might just be the saving grace of a post-performance recovery meal.
 But from a nutrition perspective, these can be hit or miss with higher-than-recommended sodium counts and questionable ingredients.
 We can, however, consider a few helpful tips to turn frozen meals into a nourishing option.

-TTP Tip 1: Be Savvy With Sodium
+#1: Be Savvy With Sodium

 Find options with less than 600 mg of sodium per serving.
 If the package contains more than one serving, bulk it up with extra veggies.
 Adding veggies to the meal will offer fibrous bulk.
 As a result, you’ll reach a comfortable fullness while allowing for leftovers and thus a second meal to be created.
 Another bonus?
 Veggies are high in potassium.
 This electrolyte works alongside sodium to balance your body’s hydration status.

 As mentioned earlier, frozen veggies are a great addition to meals to boost your intake of fiber.
-Stocking bags of frozen broccoli, peas, string beans, spinach, and more make it super easy to meet your day’s worth of colorful veggies.
+Stocking bags of frozen broccoli, peas, string beans, spinach, and more make it easy to meet your day’s worth of colorful veggies.
 Frozen fruit is another economical option abundant in vitamins and minerals.
 Add frozen blueberries to your smoothies or oatmeal.
 The options are endless!

 Frozen Meals